awsdocs/aws-step-functions-developer-guide/doc_source/connect-ddb.md

 To see this state in a working example, see the [Transfer Data Records \(Lambda, DynamoDB, Amazon SQS\)](sample-project-transfer-data-sqs.md) sample project\.

-For information on how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.
+For information on how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for integrated services](service-integration-iam-templates.md)\.